Soft Masked Transformer for Point Cloud Processing with Skip Attention-Based Upsampling: Experimental Results

 \textit{2) Robustness to Transformation:} To demonstrate the robustness of our SMTransformer, we evaluate its performance on S3DIS and ModelNet40 under a variety of perturbations in the test data, including permutation, translation, scaling and jitter.
 As shown in Table \ref{table: robustness}, on S3DIS, Point Transformer and Point Vector have a huge performance drop on scaling transformation.
 Our method exhibits remarkable stability across diverse transformations.
 Particularly noteworthy is its stable performance even amidst a 0.2 translation along the $X$, $Y$, and $Z$ axes and jitter.
 All methods are invariant to permutations.
 In terms of sensitivity to point scaling, SMTransformer performs relatively better when the scaling range is decreased.
 Our method achieves the best accuracy under all transformations on both segmentation and classification datasets.
+Robotic and automation systems frequently encounter geometric perturbations, such as sensor misalignment, scaling effects from varying distances, and translation shifts during motion.
+The stability of SMTransformer under these transformations indicates strong adaptability to such conditions, making it well-suited for robotic navigation and manipulation tasks where viewpoint and scale continuously change.

 \textit{3) Robustness to Noise:} To assess the robustness of SMTransformer to noise, we conducted experiments using the PB\_T50\_RS variant of ScanObjectNN dataset, measuring the performance with and without background noise (denoted as `obj\_bg' and `obj\_nobg' respectively).
 Table \ref{table9} presents a comparative analysis between our model and several baselines from \cite{uy2019revisiting}.
 We observe that the overall accuracy of all networks diminishes when trained and tested under conditions involving background noise.
-However, our model achieves the highest accuracy, exhibiting the smallest performance drop of 1.4\% OA from the `obj\_nobg' variant to the `obj\_bg' variant, surpassing all other networks in comparison.
+However, our model achieves the highest accuracy, exhibiting the smallest performance drop of 1.3\% OA from the `obj\_nobg' variant to the `obj\_bg' variant, surpassing all other networks in comparison.
+In industrial and robotic environments, raw 3D scans often contain background clutter and measurement noise.
+The robustness of SMTransformer to noisy data demonstrates its potential for reliable operation in unstructured environments, such as factory floors or outdoor scenes, where clean point clouds cannot be guaranteed.